SingingData/EquityUpside/README.md

 This is a simple tool that allows me to be more informed and less capricious when I make investment decisions.
 Not investment advice.

+Read the GettingStarted.txt for more detailed instructions on set-up in your local environment.